JustLikeChuu/JustLikeChuu/README.md

   - Previously graduated with a **Diploma in Cybersecurity and Digital Forensics**.

 - 🌱 **My Goal**:
-  With technology becoming increasingly prevalent, the risks associated with it grow more complex and rampant.
+  As technology becomes increasingly prevalent, the risks associated with it grow more complex and widespread.
 I aspire to leverage my skills and knowledge to make **cyberspace safer for everyone**.

 ## 🐍 Notable Projects
 - **RPA Integrated RTA** (FYP, Apr 2021 – Jun 2021):
   - Current red teaming processes include many manual tasks that are often repetitive, undermining the efficiency and productivity of red team auditors.
-Red Team Automation with Robotic Process Automation Integration (RPA Integrated RTA) is a project that aims to enhance red teaming by eliminating repetitive manual processes with the use of RPA.
+Red Team Automation with Robotic Process Automation Integration (RPA Integrated RTA) is a project that aims to enhance red teaming by automating repetitive manual processes using RPA.
 Software robots can understand what is on the screen, type the correct keystrokes, recognise/retrieve data, and do various pre-defined tasks.
 With RPA, repetitive manual tasks can be automated, allowing red team auditors to focus on more complex issues.
   - Designed and improved **Red Team Automation (RTA)** scripts to simulate security breaches.
   - Built and modified **9 automated Python scripts** for process automation.
   - Developed a Flask-based **web GUI** for user-friendly script execution.